A Celebration of American Family Stories

 52 Bill Knight - ZZ Top

-I met journalist Bill Knight when I spent a week in Peoria, Illinois, recording people such as Jo Lakota telling their family stories.
-Here Bill shares a few stories that came from his mother’s side of the family who hailed from the backcountry of Kentucky.
+I met journalist Bill Knight when I spent a week in Peoria, Illinois, recording people telling their family stories.
+Here Bill shares a few stories that came from his mother’s side of the family, a family who hailed from the backcountry of Kentucky.
 One story concerns a relative who was “forced” by world events to make a serious change in his life.
 Many people today are feeling forced to change the way they live because of another world event.
-Now and again such changes can be for the best, even if we don’t see it that way at the time.
+Sometimes these changes can be for the best, even if we don’t see it that way at the time.

-Here is a story by Patty Looman, a hammered dulcimer player I first met in West Virginia in the late 1970s and interviewed in 1998 when I traveled back there to attend the West Virginia State Folk Festival in Glenville.
+This story is told by Patty Looman, a hammered dulcimer player from West Virginia who I got to know back in the late 1970s when I lived in that mountainous state.
+In 1998, I traveled back to West Virginia to attend the West Virginia State Folk Festival in Glenville and had the opportunity to interview Patty.

 54 Frank Ciccio - Good Advice

-Frank "Cisco" Ciaccio was serving as a police detective in the Philadelphia area when I recorded him telling his family stories, This story is about advice his brother gave him that I think matches the fight we are all involved in now and in the coming months and years, a story that reminds me to take heart and not give up.
+Frank "Cisco" Ciaccio was serving as a police detective in the Philadelphia area when I recorded him telling his family stories.
+This story is about a valuable piece of advice his brother gave him once when he dearly needed it.
+Well, we're all in a fight now with a virus that could last many months and perhaps this story can remind us to take heart and not give up.
+The following music was composed and is performed by Randy Newman.

 55 Richard Bausch - Rescued by the Enemy

-As the world celebrated the end of the WWII in Europe I thought about this story told by Richard Bausch who we heard from earlier playing a practical joke on his father.
+As world leaders celebrated the end of the WWII in Europe this week, I thought about this story that Richard Bausch told me about his father's experience during that terrible war.

 57 J.P.
 Fraley - Courting Annadeene

 Many people emailed us with comments about J.P.’s story about his father’s ill-fated baptism.
-Well since Paula and I celebrate our 30th wedding anniversary today, I thought I would post another J.P. story about how he courted his wife Annadeene.
-It was a rocky start but they became not just man and wife but celebrated musicians who played together for decades.
-The story ends with them playing a tune together, J.P. on the fiddle and Annadeene on the guitar.
+Well since Paula and I are celebrating our 30th wedding anniversary today, I thought I would post J.P.'s story about how he courted his wife Annadeene.
+It was a rocky start but they not only became man and wife, they became celebrated musicians who played together for decades.
+The story ends with them playing a duet with J.P. on the fiddle and Annadeene on the guitar.

 58 Joanne Scully - The Dancing Ring

-Our bodies make their claims upon us; they require that we provide them with food, clothing, and shelter.
-But I think we also have a soul and the soul has its needs as well.
-This story told by Joanne Scully of Nutley, New Jersey, shows to what lengths people will go to satisfy that need.
+Our bodies have their claims upon us; they require that we provide them with food, clothing, and shelter.
+But I believe we also have a soul and that soul has its needs as well.
+This story is told by Joanne Scully who lives in Nutley, New Jersey, and it shows to what lengths people will go to satisfy that need.
 Or as my friend’s mother liked to say, “A little of what you fancy does you good.”

 59 Craig Sease - A Close Call

 Craig Sease is a close friend who lives Dayton, Virginia.
-He is a retired physician whose father and grandfather were physicians as well.
-When we sat down to swap family stories he told me this story about his grandfather who grew up poor on a farm and paid for medical school by working nights on the railroad.
+He is a retired physician whose father and grandfather were also physicians.
+When we sat down to swap family stories he told me this tale about his grandfather who grew up poor on a farm and paid for medical school by working nights on the railroad.

 60 Bebs Chorak - The Tea Party

 This humorous family story concerns an unusual pre-wedding stag party held on a secluded island in South Carolina.
 The teller is our friend Bebs Chorak who lives near Florence, South Carolina.
-Some time after recording the story I discovered that the ritual Bebs describes has its origins in ancient Greece.
-I will send along that information tomorrow.
+Some time after recording the story, I discovered that the ritual Bebs describes has its origins in ancient Greece.

 61 Willie Joe Meally - The Wreck of the Hesperus

 At this time of year when college graduations normally take place, everyone is doing their best to adapt to the new situation.
 What’s more, many colleges predict that they will be switching over to distance learning for part, if not all, of next year.
 That may work in some ways to pass on important information to a younger generation but attending college was always about much more than that.
-In fact, when my own children were considering what colleges to apply to, I would encourage them to think as much about the kind of student who would be sitting in the seat next to them than the quality of the professors or course work or the college’s reputation.
-It’s his or her fellow students who often make the biggest difference in a young person’s life far into the future.
+In fact, when my own children were considering what colleges to apply to, we encouraged them to think as much about the kind of student who would be sitting in the seats next to them as the quality of the professors or the college’s reputation.
+It’s often their fellow students who make the biggest difference in young people's lives, both while they're in college and sometimes far into the future.
 And for that reason I want to share a story told by Isabel Abrams of Wilmette, Illinois, that I recorded after giving a presentation at the public library some years ago.
-The song is from the Carter Family and is performed by Ann and Phil Case.
+The follow-up song is performed by James Taylor.

 63 Sands Hall - Pelle's Revenge